Don’t be left confused by complicated terminology – read our car insurance jargon buster

 The company that issues the insurance policy and pays out for any claims.

-The cost of replacing your car with another of the same make and model and of a similar age and condition.
+This relates to the cost of replacing your car with another of the same make and model and of a similar age and condition.

 For each year you have car insurance and don’t make a claim you’ll build up a ‘no-claims bonus’, which can get you a discount on the following year’s premium.
+Some insurers will protect your no-claims bonus when you need to make a claim for an accident that wasn't your fault, but generally the no-claims bonus build up requires no claims whatsoever.

-Protected no-claims bonus or no-claims discount
+What is a protected no-claims bonus or no-claims discount?

 If you have four or more years no-claims bonus you may be able to pay an extra amount to ‘protect’ it, allowing you to make an insurance claim without it affecting your no-claims bonus.